Nonadiabatic Quantum Dynamics of Molecules Scattering from Metal Surfaces: Introduction

 While these methods have had impressive success for a multitude of scattering problems, they often fail to describe the full complexity of the dynamics.
 For instance, one of the most well-explored scattering experiments for probing nonadiabatic effects is that of an NO molecule scattering from Au(111).
 Here, it has been shown that the coupling to EHPs in the surface strongly impacts the dynamics of the scattering molecule \cite{golibrzuch13,wodtke16,Golibrzuch14}, leading to multi-quantum relaxation in the vibrational state of the molecular bond \cite{kruger15}.
 However, theoretical treatments of NO scattering are often unable to accurately capture the dynamics observed in experiments, usually underpredicting the amount of vibrational relaxation \cite{kruger15}.
 The origins of this failure are hard to diagnose due to the combination of different sources of errors in the description of the electronic structure or the coupled electron-nuclear dynamics of realistic systems.
 This problem can only be tackled by separately benchmarking the quality of electronic structure predictions~\cite{gerrits_density_2020} and by quantifying the basic ability of the employed nonadiabatic dynamics method to capture all relevant dynamic effects.
 Unfortunately, existing MQC methods vary widely in their quantitative predictions\cite{gardner23}.

-This is the primary motivation for this work, in which we introduce a fully quantum mechanical approach for simulating the scattering of molecules from metal surfaces that incorporates the molecule-surface interaction exactly.
+This is the primary motivation for this work, in which we employ a fully quantum mechanical approach for simulating the scattering of molecules from metal surfaces that incorporates the molecule-surface interaction exactly.
 This is achieved via the hierarchical equations of motion (HEOM) method, which is a numerically exact technique for modeling the dynamics of open quantum systems \cite{tanimura89}.
 While HEOM has previously been applied to molecular bond rupture at surfaces \cite{yaling23, yaling21,erpenbeck20}, nonequilibrium chemical reactions \cite{yaling22_reaction}, desorption from surfaces \cite{erpenbeck19}, and the scattering of a single atom from a surface \cite{shi23}, in this work, we present the first application of HEOM to the scattering of a molecule with multiple nuclear degrees of freedom from a metal surface.
-After establishing the general theoretical framework, we exemplify the approach via application to the longstanding problem of NO scattering from Au(111), where we observe multi-quantum relaxation of the bond vibrational state due to coupling to EHPs in the surface, in accordance with experiment.
+After establishing the general theoretical framework, we exemplify the approach via application to the longstanding problem of NO scattering from Au(111), where previous quantum calculations have relied on an approximate description of the coupling to the surface electrons \cite{monturet10}.
+We observe multi-quantum relaxation of the bond vibrational state due to coupling to EHPs in the surface, in accordance with experiment.
 In doing so, we demonstrate that the HEOM approach not only represents a significant step forward in the modeling of nonadiabatic scattering of molecules from metal surfaces, but that it can be further applied as a benchmark both for models and other approximate theoretical methods.
-We use natural units in all calculations, such that $\hbar = e = m_e = 1$.